Posted 1 year ago

 This little vase is about 4" in diameter and 4" high, with tomo-bako (wooden box) signed by Iwata Hisatoshi.
-Missing its sanado-himo (string) and ukon-fu (tumeric cloth). :(
+Missing its sanado-himo (string) and ukon-fu (tumeric cloth), but I replaced them with new ones. :( He is also known as Iwata Kuri.
+On one side, concentric squares were created by etching the glass.

 Iwata Hisatoshi 1925-1994 was born in Tokyo, the eldest son of Iwata Toshichi, the father of modern Japanese art glass.
 Iwata studied at the Tokyo Bijutsu school in the design department.
 He graduated from the prestigious Tokyo School of Fine Arts in 1950.
 He was selected for Nitten (Japanese Fine Arts Exhibition) for the first time in 1949 and continued to exhibit there afterward.
 He inherited Iwata Industrial Art Glass which his father founded in 1953.
 Iwata established the Japan glass industrial arts society in 1972 and was its chairperson afterward for five years.
 He was a founding member of the Shiseido-sponsored Exhibition of Modern Industrial Arts (1975–95), submitting works for display eighteen times up until 1993.
 His work was added to the permanent of the New York Metropolitan Museum of Art 20th century Design and Architecture section in 1986.
 His work is also part of the collection of the Corning Glass Museum.